danielabar/coursera-webgl/lecture-notes/week1.md

 # Week 1 Lecture Notes

+WebGL is a JavaScript implementation of OpenGL ES 2.0 (embedded systems)

 OpenGL can only deal with triangular polygons.

 Each application will have a minimum of these three parts: